Enter Bird's Name in Search Box:

 |9" 22.9cm||17.5" 44.5cm||2.8 oz 79.4g||Picidae||Melanerpes formicivorus|

 Distribution: Found in mixed oak forests or oak/coniferous forests.
-Seen mostly west of the Rocky Mountains, from the State of Washington, south to Southern California and across the Sierra Mountains.
-Found also in Arizona, through New Mexico and into Western Texas, there are small populations in Nevada and Colorado.
+They are seen mostly west of the Rocky Mountains, from the state of Washington, south to southern California and across the Sierra Mountains.
+They are also found in Arizona, through to New Mexico and into western Texas.
+There are also small populations of these woodpeckers in Nevada and Colorado.